 Where to Park

-With a focus on safety for all visitors, Coachella has several items listed that are and are not allowed.
+With a focus on visitor safety, Coachella has several items listed that are allowed and prohibited.
 Permitted items include a medium backpack no bigger than 20 inches tall and 15 inches wide, parasols, non-aerosol personal hygiene items, purses, water bottles and non-professional cameras.

 Items not permitted at the festival include blankets, chairs, noise-making devices, posters, drones, action and GO PRO cameras, glass or metal water containers, and umbrellas.
-Before you leave, double-check the full list of what to bring to Coachella.
+Before packing, double-check the full list of what to bring to Coachella.

 Where to Eat and Drink

-When it’s time to refuel, check out more than 100 vendors located throughout the area serving everything from beer and burgers to ice cream and street-style tacos.
-Visitors will enjoy expansive menu items, including vegetarian, vegan and gluten-free options.
+When it’s time to refuel, check out more than 100 vendors serving everything from beer and burgers to ice cream and street-style tacos.
+Visitors enjoy expansive menu items, including vegetarian, vegan and gluten-free options.

 With a pass and additional pricing, Coachella attendees can try an upscale outdoor dining experience in a shaded setting.
 The Outstanding in the Field dinner option offers a four-course meal prepared by master chefs complete with cocktails, wines and beer.

-In addition to top performers and local food and brews, the festival also showcases several large-scale art installations.
+In addition to top performers, bands, local food and brews, the festival also showcases several large-scale art installations.
 Each year’s collection is curated from both established and new artists with a focus on interactivity.